czarnota/tietoevry-bash-training/README.md

 ## Task: Detaching from the terminal

-1. Run `tar` program so that it would compress the selected directory located in home directory into `~/archive.tar.gz` every minute.
+1. Run `tar` program so that it would compress the selected directory located in the home directory into `~/archive.tar.gz` every minute.
 The process should not be terminated after closing the terminal.
 2. If the process survived after closing the terminal, kill